Voucherify recognized in the 2025 Gartner® Market Guide for Loyalty Program Vendors

 {{ENDCODE}}

-Why does your business need a coupon API?
+Why do you need a coupon API?

 Having a single system to store all that data would be an equivalent of technological suicide.
 But, with an API in place, your coupon software can quickly reach out to other systems, e.g., CRMs such as Salesforce, to collect relevant data about selected customer profiles.
 If you build digital products, you know all too well about the necessity to integrate plenty of systems with customer touchpoints.
 And the integration of multiple systems costs.
 A lot.

-That’s why by having a coupon API in place, you get to save on time, money, and development required to connect various apps.
-How does coupon API work in practice?
-Well, for instance, you can think of a campaign where customers get a 5% discount code for tagging your brand on Instagram.
+Well, for instance, you can think of a coupon campaign where customers get a 5% discount code for tagging your brand on Instagram.
 You need a tool that lets you generate, assign, send, validate, redeem, and track the 5% discount code.
 Doing all these tasks manually is the exact opposite of scalability.
 But, with the coupon API, your system, after noticing that the brand was tagged on Instagram, sends a request to your coupon software (e.g., Voucherify) to create and assign a code to the selected customer profile.
 Then, when the user tries to redeem it, your app calls to Voucherify to validate and redeem the code.

 Let’s see how coupon API works in Voucherify to give you a better idea of what coupon API can do.